fxamacker/cbor/README.md

 * 17 files with [COSE examples (RFC 8152 Appendix B & C)](https://github.com/cose-wg/Examples/tree/master/RFC8152).
 * 81 files with [CBOR examples (RFC 7049 Appendix A) ](https://tools.ietf.org/html/rfc7049#appendix-A).
 It excludes 1 errata first reported in [issue #46](https://github.com/fxamacker/cbor/issues/46).

-Unit tests include all RFC 7049 examples, bugs found by fuzzing, 2 maliciously crafted CBOR data, and etc.

-Minimum code coverage is 95%.
-Coverage-guided fuzzing with cbor-fuzz must pass before tagging a release.
-E.g. v1.3.2 was tagged when it reached 364.9 million execs and continued fuzzing (3.5+ billion execs.)

-Code coverage is 97.8% (`go test -cover`) for cbor v1.3 which is among the highest for libraries (in Go) of this type.
+Over 1,000 files (corpus) are used for fuzzing because it includes fuzz-generated corpus.

 ## Standards
-This library implements CBOR as specified in [RFC 7049](https://tools.ietf.org/html/rfc7049), with minor [limitations](#limitations).
+This library implements CBOR as specified in [RFC 7049](https://tools.ietf.org/html/rfc7049) and RFC 7049bis, with minor [limitations](#limitations).

-Three encoding modes are available since v1.3.1:
+Decoding checks for all required well-formedness errors described in RFC 7049bis, including all "subkinds" of syntax errors and too little data.

+Encoding has 3 modes:

 * default: no sorting, so it's the fastest mode.
 * Canonical: [(RFC 7049 Section 3.9)](https://tools.ietf.org/html/rfc7049#section-3.9) uses length-first map key ordering.
 * CTAP2Canonical: [(CTAP2 Canonical CBOR)](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form) uses bytewise lexicographic order for sorting keys.

 CTAP2 Canonical CBOR encoding is used by [CTAP](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html) and [WebAuthn](https://www.w3.org/TR/webauthn/) in [FIDO2](https://fidoalliance.org/fido2/) framework.

 All three encoding modes in this library use smallest form of CBOR integer that preserves data.
+A new encoding mode will be added to do the same for floating point numbers in [milestone v1.4](https://github.com/fxamacker/cbor/milestone/3).

 ## Limitations
-🎈 CBOR tags (type 6) is being added in the next release.
+🎈 CBOR tags (type 6) is being added in the next release ([milestone v1.4](https://github.com/fxamacker/cbor/milestone/3)).

 Current limitations: